History of East Berlin, Pennsylvania

 - In 1990, the Borough purchased East Berlin School from the school district.
 East Berlin, Abbottstown, Reading and Hamilton Townships in Adams County and Paradise and Washington Townships in York County joined together to form the East Berlin Area Community Center.

 - Jean Barnett Trone Memorial Library of East Berlin is housed in a former church building built in 1899 on Locust Street.
-It is an independent branch of the Adams County Library System.
-An award-winning renovation and expansion were completed in 2016.
+It is a branch of the Adams County Library System.
+An award-winning renovation and expansion was completed in 2016.

 - Trinity Lutheran Church and Zwingli United Church of Christ have served the community from its early days.
 Their original German Lutheran and German Reformed congregations shared a building next to the cemetery.
 Finished in 1822, it was later demolished when the congregations moved to their own buildings, both still located on King Street.